 The ever-changing social-media landscape has revolutionized the ways in which sport is consumed.
 While traditional sport consumption occurs through means such as attending events, viewing games on television, listening to games on the radio, or reading about sports in newspapers and magazines, the infiltration of social media into the sport realm has led to changes in sport consumption.
 Consumers are using their personal electronic devices to participate in “second screen” behaviours instead of focusing solely on the sport event through traditional methods of consumption.
 Second-screen behaviour entails using a smart phone, tablet, or laptop while watching television to access the Internet and other social-networking sites to obtain more information (de Zuniga, Garcia-Perdomo, & McGregor, 2015).
 In other words, consumers use multiple distribution systems to meet different needs that are not fulfilled by one system alone (Boehmer, 2015).
 Second-screen behaviours allow sport consumers to connect with other fans, feel the adrenaline rush of big moments in real time, be the first to broadcast content, and have their voices heard (Yorke & Greenwood, 2014).

 Web 2.0 encompasses the various segments of social media such as blogs, social networking sites (SNSs) (e.g. Facebook, Twitter), content communities (e.g. YouTube), team websites, forums and bulletin boards.
 While the underlying functionality of social media sites is similar, the way the sites function and the type of users they attract can be drastically different (Lipsman 2009).
 Some social networking sites focus on users and their life (e.g. Facebook), some focus on the message (e.g. Twitter), some focus on collecting and discovering ideas (e.g. Pinterest), some focus on knowledge creation (e.g. Quora), while some other focus on pictures (e.g. Instagram), or finding jobs (e.g. LinkedIn).
 Facebook and Twitter are the most utilized sites for both sharing and accessing news and updates on the unfolding events.
-Research shows that due to the ‘walled garden’ approach, Facebook has become less accessible than Twitter for public communication Bruns and Stieglitz (2012).
+Research shows that due to the ‘walled garden’ approach, Facebook has become less accessible than Twitter for public communication (Bruns and Stieglitz, 2012).

 Twitter is a unique medium where both traditional and more interpersonal forms of interaction are possible.
 Because social media platforms like Twitter provide multiple avenues for interaction, it is vital for sport communication scholars to understand the nature of these communication tools and how they impact fan–athlete relationships (Clavio & Kian, 2010; Hambrick, Simmons, Greenhalgh, & Greenwell, 2010)

 Furthermore, Clavio and Kian (2010) stated that it would be worthwhile for sport communication scholars to begin formulating an understanding of the interactions taking place between sport personalities (i.e., athletes) and sport consumers (i.e., fans) on Twitter.
+This is what the following research will take for it’s focus.

+Great!

 Literature review